American Germander – Teucrium canadense wildflower

 Growing Conditions

-American Germander will grow best in full sun or partial shade, and moist to medium conditions.
+American Germander will grow best in full sun or partial sun, and moist to medium conditions.
 The plant is tough and hardy in regards to moist conditions with poor clay soil, but cannot take a drought.

-Natural Habitat of Canadian Germanader
+Naturals Habitat of American Germanader

 I’ve observed this plant growing along the edge of hardwood forests, particularly where it can receive morning and afternoon shade.
 The shade allows the soil to retain moisture, making a perfect condition for growing this plant.